obada-foundation/testnet/README.md

 make deploy
 ```

-The deployment may take some time and in case of success installation you should see a message like:
+The deployment may take some time and in case of success installation, you should see a message like:
 ```bash
 ok: [46.101.115.172] => {
     "msg": "The Node installation was completed.
 If you want your Node to be included into persistent peers of the network, please send 370d82b7d013f7a0f3a6815196f871cd55367770@46.101.115.172:26656 to techops@obada.io"
 }
 ```